MartinoMensio/martinomensio.github.io/pages/kmi.md

 title: Knowledge Media Institute
 ---

-This page is about my work as Research Assistant in Knowledge Media Institute at the Open University, UK.
+This page is about my work as Research Assistant in Knowledge Media Institute at The Open University, UK.

 ## Co-Inform (November 2018 - Current)